By Miriam Bellamy, LMFT

 The last post was for husbands who pursue their wives.
 This one is for the wives they pursue.
 Are you craving intimacy?
 Are you longing for an emotional connection with your husband?
 What do you think gets in the way?
 Most women feel it’s his lack of communication or his lack of emotional sensitivity or his lack of…you-name-it-he-lacks-it.

-After seeing many couples turn this around in my 20 years of doing marriage counseling in Georgia, I’ve found that his lack-of-sensitivity isn’t an adequate explanation.
+After seeing many couples turn this around in my 20 years of doing sex therapy in Georgia, I’ve found that his lack-of-sensitivity isn’t an adequate explanation.
 When these couples have turned this painful pattern around, it’s not because he’s suddenly developed some skills he didn’t have before.
 It seems to be more related to a change they make in a fundamental pattern in their relationship.
 A pattern in systems theory known as distancing that I believe contributes to the most common relationship problems people have.
-Distancing is also known as a pursuer/distancer pattern, and it is a pattern that both men and women find themselves instinctively using to deal with relationship stresses and anxieties.
+Distancing is also known as a pursuer/distancer pattern, and it is a pattern that both men and women find themselves instinctively using to deal with sexual intimacy problems.

 Pursuer/Distancer: Here’s how it goes